LianjiaTech/BELLE/10M/README.md

 ```

 ***
+***

 # The Chinese 10M Dataset

 The **10M** Chinese dataset is composed of subsets spanning multiple (instruction) types and multiple fields.
+Currently, these data is being gradually organized and will be released gradually.

 ## Schema
 All subsets follow the same schema: